 Reverse Load or snap-thru load can be displayed on the front panel meters by pressing the REV LOAD button.
-This display functions is operational only when the unit is in MONITOR mode or in BYPASS mode.
+This display function is operational only when the unit is in MONITOR mode or in BYPASS mode.
 Reverse load, as opposed to positive, normal load typically occurs in metal stamping operations where considerable blanking or hole piercing is involved.
 Snap-Thru occurs after the initial blank or pierce, resulting in negative or reverse load after the initial positive load.
-Such reverse load, in excess, can be very damaging to the machine and tooling.
-Most presses can tolerate a much lower level of reverse load than positive load before damage is done.
+Such reverse load, in excess, can be very damaging to the machine and tooling

-As stated previously, the REVERSE LOAD ALARM feature allows for a reverse load or negative load alarm.
-This is in contrast to the normal High Capacity and High/Low Trend alarms which are based on positive load.
 The REVERSE LOAD ALARM, by placing a limit on the allowable reverse load, can help prevent machine and tooling damage that might otherwise occur.
 The REVERSE LOAD ALARM value is fixed at 20% of the METER SCALE setting and is active in both BYPASS and MONITOR modes.
 If a REVERSE LOAD ALARM happened, it will appear as a low alarm with all of the lower Trend display lights illuminated.
 To distinguish this from a normal low Trend alarm which has the same type of Trend display indication, press the REV LOAD button.
 If the reverse load value shown exceeds the REVERSE LOAD ALARM setting, the alarm is a reverse load alarm and not a normal Trend alarm.